HBCU Transfer Opportunities

 Questions?

 If you have questions about the transfer process, we’re here to help.
 Send an email with your name and contact number, the California community college you currently attend or plan to attend, and your chosen HBCU along with your question to hbcutransfer@cccco.edu.
+External page.
 Our average response time is 48 hours.

 HBCU Transfer Agreement